Looking for fun facts about running? Then you have come to the right place.

 Running Fact – 13.
 Running Shoe Sales

-According to estimates, an astonishing one billion pairs of running shoes find their way into the eager hands (and feet) of runners worldwide every year.
+According to estimates, about a billion pairs of running shoes are sold in the world every year.

 Running Fact – 14.
 Backward Running